sebastienrousseau/shokunin.github.io/_posts/contribute.md

 ### Develop

-All of our products are 100% [Open Source][0] and created through collaboration from people around the world.
+All of our products are 100% [Open Source ⧉][0] and created through collaboration from people around the world.
 You can find the source code for all of our projects on [GitHub ⧉][1].